Having a movement disorder can make routine dental visits a challenge.

 Trouble at the Dentist

 To understand how difficult dentist visits are for people with these diseases, think about a poorly behaved child getting oral treatment.
 Though they have some control over their actions, they are much harder to handle than typical patients.
 Now, think about a person who has no control over their movement.
 Not only will the dentist have a tough time treating them, but they could shift their positioning at the wrong time and get hurt by a dental instrument.
 Ultimately, involuntary movements make dental visits incredibly difficult in a variety of ways.

 Dental sedation can lessen or eliminate involuntary movements.
 This can either be done with an anti-anxiety pill, nitrous oxide, or an IV.
 Either way, that person should experience a partial loss of consciousness, and as a result, be much easier to work with.
 Once they come back to full alertness, they will have received the medical attention they need and be able to go forward with their oral health requirements met.

-Having a disorder that affects movement can be life changing.
+Having a disorder that affects movement can be life-changing.
 One of the areas in which it does so is going to your regular dental appointments and getting the treatment you need.
-Fortunately, sedation is an option for those who sufferer with these diseases and has been shown to be incredibly effective.
+Fortunately, sedation is an option for those who suffer from these diseases and has been shown to be incredibly effective.
 If you’re interested in this type of service, don’t hesitate to get in touch with us at (314) 862-7844.